github/libprojfs/docs/design.md

 ### Extended Attributes

-Following the model of overlayfs, we would use trusted extended attributes with named `trusted.projection.*`, such as `trusted.projection.contentid` and `trusted.projection.version.`  Only processes with the `CAP_SYS_ADMIN` capability would be able to access these extended attributes.
+Following the model of OverlayFS, we would use trusted extended attributes with named `trusted.projection.*`, such as `trusted.projection.contentid` and `trusted.projection.version.`  Only processes with the `CAP_SYS_ADMIN` capability would be able to access these extended attributes.